 On the Rocks is another restaurant that was close to where we stayed in Texas Hill Country.
-This fun restaurant gets rave reviews for its live music, wide selection of beers on tap, and premium cocktails.
-Plus, the food is splendid!
-The decor features large high top 8 seat tables, TV’s, and an outdoor patio.
-We visited On the Rocks for lunch and dug right in to the Queso, Chips, and Salsa on the starters menu.
-The four of us fought over the Queso, so velvety and smooth.
+This fun eatery gets rave reviews for its live music, wide selection of tap beers, and premium cocktails.
+Plus, their food is amazing!
+On the Rocks Food and Spirits decor features large high top 8 seat tables, TV’s, and an outdoor patio.
+We visited there for lunch and dug right in to the Queso, Chips, and Salsa on the starters menu.
+The four of us fought over the Queso.
+It was so velvety and smooth.

-For our main dishes, we chose Fish & Chips with Hand-cut Fries, Wings (super meaty!), BBQ Pulled Pork Sandwich, and the Pulled Pork Chile Relleno, served with an off the hook creamy Gourmet Macaroni & Cheese and Artichoke Vegetable Medley.
+For our main dishes, we chose Fish & Chips with Hand-cut Fries, Wings (super meaty), BBQ Pulled Pork Sandwich, and the Pulled Pork Chile Relleno.
+My pork was served with an off the hook creamy Gourmet Macaroni & Cheese and Artichoke Vegetable Medley.
 This dish scores a perfect 10 for originality and deliciousness.
-Our server Michelle also gets a round of applause for being the best waitress we had during our weeklong visit to Texas Hill Country.
+Our server, Michelle, also gets a round of applause for being the best waitress we had during our week-long visit to Texas Hill Country.
 This foodie ranks On the Rocks an A+ in taste.